PanGalacticTech/project_template/[2]system_specification.md

 ##### Approach 2 - Using the MOSFET That is Already There

->    This may be pie in the sky, however as the USB channel is already designed to be switched off via a logic
+>    As the USB channel is already designed to be switched off via a logic high signal (+5v) from a microcontroller,
->    high signal (+5v) from a microcontroller, could that same MOSTFET also be triggered with logic high if a
+>    could that same MOSTFET also be triggered with logic high if afault condition is detected?
->    fault condition is detected?
-This solution would have to be passive, i.e not be reliant on the MCU to trigger, as this
+>    This solution would have to be passive, i.e not be reliant on the MCU to trigger, as this
 >    would delay response and would not stop damage from occuring.

-##### Option 2
+>     <br>
+>     A logic OR gate could be used to provide a buffer between the logic HIGH/LOW pin on the microcontroller, and the
+>     other system for providing a logic HIGH, if the 5v bus moves out of tolerance.
+The output of the logic gate, feeds into
+>     the gate of the MOSFET

+***OverVoltage Detection***

-> Voltage Supivisor/detection ICs
+> Voltage Supivisor/detection ICs:
 >  Voltage is monitored on 5v rail, and IC outputs a logic high if voltage goes outside of set nominal band.
 >  Looking for examples & use case.
 > [TI TL431 for Under & Overvoltage Detection]( https://www.ti.com/lit/an/slva987a/slva987a.pdf?ts=1642107195143&ref_url=https%253A%252F%252Fwww.google.com%252F)[^uvov]

-##### Proposal

-> Comparator circuit, & OR gate with microcontroller output?
+> In this case, the V(high) and V(low) thresholds are set via 4 resistors.
+Calculations outlined below[^tl431]

 #### Power Bus Visual Fault Indications ***[HL.14]***